federicomariamassari/udacity-rsend/projects/e1/e1-autonomous-systems-interview-practice.md

 _You mentioned your robot had a skid-steer design.
 Can you explain what this means, and how this setup differs from other available options?_

 Sure!
 I am familiar with two classes of mobile robot design, holonomic and non-holonomic.

-The distinction is based on the degrees of freedom of movement for the robot.

-A robot built entirely on casters or omni-wheels is a good example of holonomic robot.
+Holonomic robots are free to move across any dimensions in the configuration space, whereas non-holonomic ones are constrained in their movement to some directions only.
+A robot built entirely on casters (such as spheric wheels) or omni-wheels is a good example of holonomic robot [1].
+A skid-steer robot, and its related variant differential drive, are instead non-holonomic.

-In a skid-steer setup, there is no steering mechanism, so this is achieved by operating "each side at a different rate or in a different direction" [1].
+In a skid-steer setup

 <table>
   <tr>